ksadangrit/movies_industry/README.md

 - While it may appear that movies are not performing well in the 2020s, this is likely due to the incomplete dataset for the decade.
 However, based on average revenue trends, the total revenue for the 2020s is expected to surpass that of all previous decades.

 ### Top 5 Movies of All Time
 - To rank all movies, we'll first copy the `name`, `budget`, and `revenue` columns into a new sheet.
-Since there are multiple movies with the same names, we cannot use a pivot table to summarize the data
+Since there are multiple movies with the same names, we cannot use a pivot table to summarise the data
 - Next, we'll create a new column called `profit`.
 In cell D2, enter the formula `=C2-B2`, then double-click the blue button to autofill the rest of the column.
 - Finally, we'll apply a filter to the entire sheet and rank the movies based on total revenue and total profit.
 - Highlight the top 5 rows of movies and insert a bar chart.